-Find out if you can claim a German pension an expat: This guide explains your rights to a pension in Germany and how to join the German pension system.
+Find out if you can claim a German pension an expat.
+This guide explains your rights to a pension in Germany and how to join the German pension system.

-- German pension calculator
+- The German pension system

 - German pension age

-- Getting a refund on your German pension contributions
+- German pension rates and contributions

 - How to apply for your German pension

 It is possible to claim early retirement in Germany if you have made contributions for at least 35 years, which will allow you to retire at 63 with a state pension, but the number of months you would have had to work until the German pension age of 65 (or 67 if born after 1963) will be deducted from your pension entitlement.Each missing year results in a 3.6% reduction in entitlement, so if someone not eligible for retirement until the age of 67 retired aged 63, their pension entitlement would be reduced by 14.4%.

 However, if an individual has contributed for 45 years, they are eligible to retire at 63 without having any German pension entitlement deducted.

 The amount you must contribute towards your state German pension (via social security contributions) is calculated on your annual salary, which is automatically deducted by your employer and paid along with the same amount paid by the employer to make a 50:50 contribution from both parties.
 The maximum contribution in 2018 was 19.5% of gross salary (9.75% by employee and 9.75% by employer).
 This will rise to 20% by 2025.
 The current contribution assessment ceiling is €6,500 per month in western Germany and €5,800 per month in eastern Germany.
 Those earning low incomes (less than €450 a month) are exempt from paying contributions.

 German company pensions

-These schemes aren’t compulsory to employers or employees, but government subsidies and tax breaks are making them more popular with the working population.
-Reportedly some 60 percent of Germany’s working population participates in occupational pensions, and this number is expected to grow in forthcoming decades.
+Company or occupational pensions in Germany are offered by employers.
+Around 60% of Germany’s working population participates in occupational pensions, and this number is expected to grow in the forthcoming decades.

 Private German pensions

-- Riester Pension Plan: This is a life annuity plan where the government pays yearly subsidies towards your plan.
-You have to pay a minimum of 4 percent of annual income to be paid into the plan, which is then subsidised by the government up to EUR 2,100 per year so suitable for low-income earners.
+- Riester Pension Plan – this is a life annuity plan where the government pays yearly subsidies towards your plan.
+You have to pay a minimum of 4% gross annual income into the plan up to a maximum of €2,100 per year so suitable for low-income earners.
 It comes with a choice of five investing variables to suit different circumstances, however, pension benefits are 100 percent taxable.